DavisKoreal/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly - Display all lines of the file /etc/ssh/sshd_config starting with a letter.

-19-AZ - Replace all characters A and c from input to Z and e respectively.
+19-AZ - Replace all characters A and c from input to Z and e respectively

+20-.